Philip Green’s retail empire Arcadia calls in administrators

 There was no immediate announcement of layoffs or store closures.

-“We will now work with the existing management team and broader stakeholders to assess all options available for the future of the group’s businesses,” said Matt Smith, joint administrator at Deloitte.
+“We will be rapidly seeking expressions of interest and expect to identify one or more buyers to ensure the future success of the businesses,” said Matt Smith, joint administrator at Deloitte.

-Smith said the intention is that all the brands will continue to trade when stores reopen in England on Wednesday.
+Smith said the intention is that all the brands will continue to trade when stores are allowed to reopen in England on Wednesday.

 England is in a four-week lockdown that has forced the closure of all shops selling items deemed to be non-essential.
 The lockdown expires on Dec.
 2 and shops will be allowed to reopen.
 The other nations of the U.K. — Scotland, Wales and Northern Ireland — have taken slightly different approaches but all have at various stages reimposed restrictions that closed non-essential shops.